The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 (70183, 34)

-The excerpt includes one row for each of more than 70,000 respondents, and includes the following variables related to age and marriage.
+The excerpt includes one row for each of more than 70,000 respondents, and has the following variables related to age and marriage.

 • cmbirth: The respondent’s date of birth, known for all respondents.